Flying Air France with a Cat in Cabin (2026): Is It the Right Airline for Your Route?

 Most problems here come from assuming something carried over quietly when it didn’t.

-If you follow this sequence, you’re doing what experienced pet travelers do to keep things boring — not perfect, just resilient.
+If you follow this sequence, you’re doing what experienced pet travellers do to keep things boring — not perfect, just resilient.

 5. Fees (what they cost — and why they’re rarely the problem)